DeanLight/spannerlib/README.md

 #### design considerations

-Given that the micro-pass architecture will allow us modular and incremental improvement of our interpreter, in our 0.1 release we want only essential passes that our language cant function without and we want these passes to be implemented in as a naive way as possible while retaining two important constraints:
+Given that the micro-pass architecture will allow us modular and incremental improvement of our interpreter, in our 0.1 release we want only essential passes that our language can't function without and we want these passes to be implemented in as a naive way as possible while retaining two important constraints:

 * Passes that should logically be kept separate should not be artificially merged even if that results in less code (or in code that is slightly easier to write).
-* When using black box implementations for execution, we should delegate only the most lower level constructs to the black boxes, and not task them with structural decomposition.
+* When using black box implementations for execution, we should delegate only the lowest level constructs to the black boxes, and not task them with structural decomposition.

 Let me give examples of these two constraints.
-For the first constraint: Lets say that checking that IE functions are defined and checking that referenced variables are defined is very similar.
+For the first constraint: Let's say that checking that IE functions are defined is very similar to checking that referenced variables are defined.
 It could be the case that one could check both in one pass together with less code by checking a common identifier pool.
 However, these should be written as different passes, even if their code ends up being similar.